-Grace is the Clinical Coordinator for Backspace.
-She is currently studying biomedical science at Griffith University with a plan to study medicine in the future.
-Previously she was a real estate sales agent and has had an array of businesses and worked in varying industries which has helped shape the character you see today.
+Grace joined BackSpace with years of sales and customer service experience.
+She is currently studying Nutrition and Dietetics at Griffith University with a plan to study medicine in the future.
+Grace’s extensive experience in varying industries, educational qualifications and her pursuit of a career in healthcare has helped shape the empathetic and caring person she is today.
 She is the proud stepmother to two beautiful teenage girls, a cat and dog and fiancé to a builder.
-When she has a minute to herself she enjoys yoga and surfing but finding that minute can sometimes be a little difficult so she fills that void with food which makes her happy – especially cheeseburgers and banana bread.
+Grace enjoys yoga and surfing when she steals a minute for herself but finding that minute can sometimes be a little difficult so she fills that void with food which makes her happy – especially cheeseburgers and banana bread.